 Then, of course, there were even more snacks… Who would’ve thought playing board games could be so tiring!
 There was just one more game to play after this before the winner would be decided so things were heating up.
 The last game was Taboo.
 Not a game I’ve ever heard of before but we quickly got stuck into it and it was probably my favourite out of the lot!
 We split into two teams and one person had to describe a word, without using it or 5 other synonyms, and their team mates had to guess the word.
 Alice (Band Tees Leather and Lace), Claire and I made a three-man team for this round and we absolutely killed it.
 Alice was amazing at thinking outside of the box and we were getting card after card correct.

 Finally, the winner was announced!
+And, of course, there were more pork pies to congratulate winners.
 In third place came Lea from Food Steam Ahead then Chynna from The Invisible Child was second, and in first place *drumroll* was me!
 I was really, really shocked as I was convinced Lea was going to be the winner after her amazing Monopoly run but apparently not.
 This huge “Winner” pork pie was mine!
 Not sure how I’m going to get through it all but it sure is a unique prize…

 This was undoubtedly one of the funnest blogging events I’ve ever attended as the activities meant that we actually got to know each other a little better than you would at, say, a drinks event.
 It was so lovely to spend the afternoon battling it out over some childhood classics with the other fantastic bloggers I’ve mentioned above!
 The final of the Board Game Championships will take place next week on the 13th May, so good luck to all those who participated!